Campbell Conversations

 Saturday at 6:30 a.m. and Sunday at 6 p.m.

-Every week Grant Reeher, Political Science Professor and Senior Research Associate at the Campbell Public Affairs Institute at Syracuse University, leads a conversation with a notable guest.
-Guests include people from central New York -- writers, politicians, activists, public officials, and business professionals whose work affects the public life of the community -- as well as nationally-prominent figures visiting the region to talk about their work.
+Every week Grant Reeher, a professor of political science and former Director of the Campbell Public Affairs Institute at Syracuse University, leads a conversation with a notable guest.
+Guests include people from central New York - writers, politicians, activists, public officials, and business professionals whose work affects the public life of the community - as well as nationally prominent figures visiting the region to talk about their work.

 -